 The present study is based on primary data.
-Data has been collected through interview, personal study, participant, semi-participant observation, observation method.
-Apart from this, data has been collected from the teachers, public representatives, non-cooperative organizations, educated citizens who are in contact with the Kamar families and information related to their status and development and security.
+Data has been collected through interview, personal study, participant observation and method.
+Data has been collected from the teachers, public representatives, non-cooperative organizations, educated citizens who are in contact with the Kamar families and information related to their status and development and security.

-Secondary data has also been given special importance in the research presented to support the conclusions obtained from the research study.
+Apart from this Secondary data has also been given special importance in the research presented to support the conclusions obtained from the research study.
 Compilation of secondary data published papers - magazines, books, survey reports received by Tribal Development Office of India and Chhattisgarh, conclusions and figures obtained from literature have been included when necessary.
-After the collection of data, their classification, analysis and general statistical methods have been used.
+After collection of data their classification and analysis has been made with the use of general statistical methods.